MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-custom-vnet.md

 You must have a custom virtual network in your Azure Stack instance.
 For more information, see [Quickstart: Create a virtual network using the Azure portal](https://docs.microsoft.com/azure/virtual-network/quick-create-portal).

-You will need to the get the Resource path ID of the subnet and the IP address range in your subnet.
-You will use the Resource path ID and range in your API model when you deploy your cluster.
+You will need to the get the subnet Resource ID and IP address range.
+You will use the Resource ID and range in your API model when you deploy your cluster.

 1. Open the Azure Stack Hub user portal in your Azure Stack Hub instance.
 2. Select **All resources**.
 3. Enter the name of your virtual network in the search box.
 4. Select **Properties** in the **Virtual networks** blade.
 Copy the **Resource ID**, and then add `/subnets/<nameofyoursubnect>`.
 You will use this value as your value for the `vnetSubnetId` key in the API model for your cluster.
-The Resource path ID for the subnet uses the following format:<br>`/subscriptions/SUB_ID/resourceGroups/RG_NAME/providers/Microsoft.Network/virtualNetworks/VNET_NAME/subnets/SUBNET_NAME`
+The Resource ID for the subnet uses the following format:<br>`/subscriptions/SUB_ID/resourceGroups/RG_NAME/providers/Microsoft.Network/virtualNetworks/VNET_NAME/subnets/SUBNET_NAME`

     ![virtual network id](media/kubernetes-aks-engine-custom-vnet/virtual-network-id.png)